Super-Protocol/docs/docs/marketplace/marketplace/offer.md

 - **Min Time** and **Max Time**: providers may set the minimum and maximum allowed lease time to limit the usage of the offer.
 - **slotID**: a unique identification number of the requirement slot.
 It is incremental and continuous for model offers and dataset offers.

 The offer provider can configure multiple requirement slots with varying prices based on expected usage.
 Higher requirements imply a higher expected workload, and the slot price may reflect that.
-Learn more about [requirement slots](/fundamentals/slots#requirements).
+Read about [requirement slots](/fundamentals/slots#requirements).

 To add the offer to an order, click the blue **[+]** button next to a slot. **Offer added to Order** in the bottom-right corner of the window indicates that a requirement slot was added to the order: